elvis7t/DOCKER_BASE/README.md

  php-container
  - http://localhost:85/view/index.php

- phpmyadmin(Interface Mysql)
+ phpmyadmin(Mysql Interface)
  - http://localhost:8080/index.php
+    Login :
     Server: msql
     User: db_user
     Password: db_pass

- ## To adjust this environment to your needs, follow the steps below:

-   ##Database
+---
+ ## Database
     Change the following files:

-    db/migrations/init-database.sh change the name of the bank that is like "useacabeca" and in docker-compose.yaml line 24
+    * db/migrations/init-database.sh change the name of the bank that is like "useacabeca"
+    * docker-compose.yaml line 24

     In order for your ready-made database to be exported and instantiated: